httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

-If a user agent does return cookies for a given call to a "non-HTTP" API with an associated Document, then the user agent MUST compute the cookie-string following the algorithm defined in {{retrieval-algorithm}}, indicating that the retrieval is from a "non-HTTP" API.
-The retrieval-uri is the associated Document's cookie URL {{COOKIE-URL}}, and the retrieval is same-site if the Document's "site for cookies" is same-site with the top-level origin as defined in {{document-requests}}.
+If a user agent does return cookies for a given call to a "non-HTTP" API with an associated Document, then the user agent MUST compute the cookie-string following the algorithm defined in {{retrieval-algorithm}}, where the retrieval's URI is defined by the caller (see {{DOM-DOCUMENT-COOKIE}}), the retrieval's same-site status is "same-site" if the Document's "site for cookies" is same-site with the top-level origin as defined in
+{{document-requests}} (otherwise it is "cross-site"), and the retrieval's type is "non-HTTP".

 ### Retrieval Algorithm {#retrieval-algorithm}

-The following algorithm returns a cookie-string from a given cookie store.
+Given a cookie store and a retrieval, the following algorithm returns a cookie-string from a given cookie store.
-Callers of this algorithm MUST provide a retrieval-uri, indicate the same-site status of the retrieval, and indicate whether the retrieval is for an HTTP request or from a "non-HTTP" API.

 1. Let cookie-list be the set of cookies from the cookie store that meets all of the following requirements: